douglasgreen/outlines/computer_science.md

 ## Chapter 3: Data Structures

-Welcome back!
 In the last chapter, we learned the fundamentals of writing instructions for computers – the basics of programming.
 Now, in Chapter 3, we shift our focus to the data itself.
 How do we organize the information our programs work with so we can access and manage it effectively?
 That's where **Data Structures** come in.
 Think of this chapter as learning how to build different kinds of containers and filing systems for our data.

 So, what exactly *is* a data structure?
 Simply put, it’s a particular **way of organizing and storing data** in a computer's memory.
 It defines how data elements are related to each other and the allowed ways to interact with them.